Intel 8086

+The Intel 8086 (also as iAPX 86) is a 16-bit, complex instruction set microprocessor designed by Intel, and first released in June 1978.
+8086 gave rise to x86, the instruction set architecture (ISA) of central processing units (CPUs) that eventually became Intel's most successful line of products, and a ubiquitous presence in modern desktop computers.

-The 8086 (also called iAPX 86) is a 16-bit microprocessor chip released by Intel on June 8, 1978 after development began in early 1976.
-It was followed by the Intel 8088 in 1979, which was a slightly modified chip with an external 8-bit data bus (allowing the use of cheaper and fewer supporting ICs).
+Its successor, the Intel 8088, was released in 1979, as a slightly modified chip with an external 8-bit data bus, designed for use with cheaper and fewer supporting ICs.

-The 8086 gave rise to the x86 architecture, which eventually became Intel's most successful line of processors.
-On June 5, 2018, Intel released a limited-edition CPU celebrating the 40th anniversary of the Intel 8086, called the Intel Core i7-8086K.
+The x86 served as the foundation to both x86-64 and IA-64, with the former being the underlying ISA for modern CPUs such as the Intel Core and AMD Ryzen.
+An anniversary processor, the Core i7-8086K, is released on June 5, 2018, celebrating the 40th anniversary of 8086's release.

 History

 Background

 In 1972, Intel launched the 8008, Intel's first 8-bit microprocessor.
 It implemented an instruction set designed by Datapoint Corporation with programmable CRT terminals in mind, which also proved to be fairly general-purpose.
 The device needed several additional ICs to produce a functional computer, in part due to it being packaged in a small 18-pin "memory package", which ruled out the use of a separate address bus (Intel was primarily a DRAM manufacturer at the time).

 Two years later, Intel launched the 8080, employing the new 40-pin DIL packages originally developed for calculator ICs to enable a separate address bus.
 It had an extended instruction set that is source-compatible (not binary compatible) with the 8008 and also included some 16-bit instructions to make programming easier.
 The 8080 device was eventually replaced by the depletion-load-based 8085 (1977), which used a single +5 V power supply instead of the three different operating voltages of earlier chips.
 Other well known 8-bit microprocessors that emerged during these years are Motorola 6800 (1974), General Instrument PIC16X (1975), MOS Technology 6502 (1975), Zilog Z80 (1976), and Motorola 6809 (1978).